Frequently Asked Questions – FAQs

 It should not be surprising, then, that during the early decades of the Institute essentially all forms of religious beliefs and practices were strictly rejected, due to their inherently mystical, non-rational and non-reality basis.
 Three major developments within Scionics, however, ultimately forced a very subtle but important modification to this otherwise essentially anti-religious stance, driving it into the realm of the traditionally spiritual and religious.

-This eventually lead to an investigation into the role of symbolic thought as manifested within various religious traditions.
-Spirituality often involves symbolically coming to terms with, and finding meaning within, the deepest truths, mysteries, and ideals of human existence.
-Formalized religion involves the formal codification of the symbolic framework within which spirituality is practiced, by some external authority such as a priest, rabbi, book, or the like.
-There is nothing wrong with formalized spiritual symbolic codification, per se: the problem, however, arises when it proceeds non-empiricorationally.
-In the case of essentially all traditional formalized religion, a fairly high degree of non-empiricorationality in unavoidable, simply because the ultimate religious “authority” purported to support the framework is some mystical, non-empiricorational version of “God,” or the “divine,” or some other supernatural entity, force, or principle.
-Any symbolic framework which is founded upon the non-empiricorational cannot help but produce a large degree of non-empiricorationality.
+This eventually led to an investigation into the role of symbolic thought as manifested within various religious or spiritual traditions.
+Spirituality often involves symbolically coming to terms with, and seeking meaning within, the deepest truths, mysteries, and ideals of human existence.
+Formalized religion involves the formal codification of the symbolic framework of spirituality, by some external authority such as a priest, rabbi, book, or the like.
+There is nothing wrong with formalized spiritual symbolic codification, per se: the problem, however, arises when such codification proceeds non-empiricorationally.
+A fairly high degree of non-empiricorationality is unavoidable in the case of essentially all traditional formalized religions, due to the non-empiricorational nature of human understanding at the time when the beliefs of such religions were codified.
+This non-empiricorationality was further magnified over time as various human religious authorities (such as priests, rabbis, etc.) promulgated additional non-empiricorational beliefs intended to increase their own political power and financial wealth, or the power and wealth of the religious organizations they represented.

-Nonetheless, even while traditional religions certainly do contain a high degree of non-empiricorationality, they obviously must also contain at least some degree of both empiricorationality and perceived benefit for their adherents, or they would have no adherents at all.
-The empiricorational integration of psychology lead the Scionics Institute to recognize the many significant empiricorational and beneficial symbols often deeply hidden within various traditional religious frameworks.
-This has already lead to the creation of Scio-Judaism and Scio-Christianity, and will ultimately lead to the creation of other forms of Scio-Spirituality or Scionism.
+Nonetheless, even while traditional religions certainly do contain a high degree of non-empiricorationality, they obviously must also contain at least some degree of both empiricorationality and perceived (and even some real) value for their adherents, or they would have no adherents at all.
+The empiricorational integration of psychology led the Scionics Institute to recognize the many significant empiricorational and beneficial symbols often deeply hidden within various traditional religious frameworks.
+This has led to the inception of Scio-Spirituality, a wide-scope universally applicable empiricorational approach which is coexistent with Scionics itself.
+(The Scio-Buddhism mentioned earlier was developed before psychology became integrated into Scionics.
+The empiricorational core of Buddhism isn’t really that obscure in the first place; recognizing it therefore did not require significant psychological analysis or insight.
+Scio-Buddhism is ultimately going to be subsumed within the much broader Scio-Spirituality.)

-It is important to understand that one can be fully committed to empircorationalism and Scionics without necessarily embracing any particular Scio-Spiritual path, according to one’s own authority.
+One can be fully committed to empiricorationalism and Scionics without necessarily embracing any particular Scio-Spiritual path.
+This should proceed according to one’s own empiricorational authority, and the value which the individual derives from that path.
 The entire symbolic framework encompassing all Scio-Spirituality is actually available from within Scionics itself, without necessitating any overt Scio-Spiritual practice.
-Thus, each Priory of Scion will be a truly free Scio-Society, where the overt practice of Scio-Spirituality is available to all but required of none.
+The Scio-Spiritual practices are available to all but required of none.

 Q: Is the Scionics Institute a registered 501(c)(3) not-for-profit religious organization?
 Are donations to the Scionics Institute tax deductible?